Introduction

 Clarity

-Before anything else, you need to understand how your website is actually performing, not just how it looks or functions to a visitor, but how search engines and potential customers are experiencing it.
+Before anything else, you need an objective review to understand how your website is actually performing, not just how it looks or functions to a visitor, but how search engines and potential customers are experiencing it.

 That means understanding which pages are appearing in search and which aren’t.
 It means knowing whether your website is meeting the expectations of the people searching for what you offer.
 And it means being honest about your competitive landscape: who’s currently ranking for the searches that matter to your business, and what would it realistically take to compete with them?